GravityPDF/gravity-pdf-documentation/docs/v6/templates/tritan.md

 ## Recommended Font

 *Tritan* comes bundled with both *Fira Sans Regular* and *Fira Sans Light* which are both open source fonts (SIL Open Font License 1.1). *Fira Sans* is a highly legible sans serif font that works great at 10pt with *Tritan*.
-Set the PDF font in the [Appearancesection](../users/setup-pdf.md#appearance-tab).
+Set the PDF font in the [Appearance section](../users/setup-pdf.md#appearance-section).

 ## Viewing PDF